Joplin tornado: Peak intensity

 Extreme damage continued in the area of Duquesne Road in southeast Joplin.
 Many houses and industrial and commercial buildings were flattened in this area as well.
 The industrial park near the corner of 20th and Duquesne was especially hard hit with nearly every building flattened.
 Several large metal warehouse structures were swept cleanly from their foundations, and several heavy industrial vehicles were thrown up to 400 yd away in this area.
 One of the many warehouses affected was a Cummins warehouse, a concrete block and steel building that was destroyed.
-The last area of EF5 damage occurred in the industrial park, and a nearby Fastrip gas station and convenience store was completely destroyed.
+The last area of EF5 damage occurred in the industrial park, and a nearby Fastrip gas station and convenience store was completely destroyed – a famous first-person video of the direct hit was recorded by a man sheltering in the beer cooler here.
 Many homes were destroyed further to the east at EF3 to EF4 strength in a nearby subdivision, and East Middle School sustained major damage.